 Team times help us reflect on the morning lesson as well as help us grow as a group through different challenges and preparations.

-After lunch, track times will be various themed lessons taught by different leaders, that are additional to the theme of the week.
+Track times will be various themed lessons taught by different leaders, that are in addition to the theme of the week.

 Choice recreation allows students time to experience all that Switzerland has to offer.